rusefi/rusefi_documentation/CAN-decoding-hints.md

 Idle, Unplug and plug coolant sensor

+# Wheels in the air

+Raise car, turn wheels manually while ignition ON or idle.

 # PR Special

-Idle, Turn on and off A/C
+Idle, Turn A/C on and off a few times

 # Change gears while parked idling